 However, we recognise the conservation sector is one of the least diverse in the UK and we know that not everyone has equal access to nature.
 This is why we need to reflect, learn and change our approach in the way we work so that we can engage and inspire people from all backgrounds, cultures, identities and abilities to take action for wildlife, to protect it and engage in nature’s recovery.

 We are committed to making positive steps to bridge the gap of inequity in the sector, which is why we are addressing and promoting equality, diversity and inclusion (EDI) in all that we do.
 We want to better understand the barriers that face underrepresented communities in accessing nature, and work in partnership to create an inclusive landscape that reflects all walks of life.
 Nature is for everyone.

 Where are we now?

-Currently, women are well represented within the Trust with females making up: 45 out of 70 staff; two out of six senior managers and five out of 14 trustees.
-There is also a good gender balance within our volunteers and members.
+Currently, females make up: 42 out of 67 staff; 9 out of 12 middle managers, 2 out of 6 senior managers and 5 out of 14 trustees.
+There is a good gender balance within our volunteers and members.
 We do recognise that work needs to be done to improve the representation across a wider spectrum of society and elevate those voices within the Trust.